fat4eyes-mwo/mwo-simulator/README.md

 2. Paste [Smurfy](http://mwo.smurfy-net.de/) URL.
 3. Click 'Load'
 4. Click OK once mech is loaded from smurfy.
 5. Add more mechs if you want.
+Click the 'Range' Button if you want to change the engagement range.
 6. Click 'Run'.
 7. Click 'Permalink' to save changes and share your simulation.